rap

 Steps

 Current barcode-system + customer cards (Albert Hein,Plusmarkt, C1000) can already be used to directly target and stimulate consumer groups.
-Warning codes can be directly implemented (in essence, like in cigarette industry) - example given: High saturated fatty acid consumption can lead to obesitas, depression and cardiovascular disease, obesitas and cardiovascular disease on a high fat ice cream.
-French fries may contain carcinogenic acrylamide.
-The consumption of red meat without vegetables, anti-oxydants can contribute to colon cancer.
-A conventional mean is to put warning stickers on products (green: safe, yellow: medium risk; red: for high products) or the “Kies bewust” logo.
+Warning codes can be directly implemented (in essence, like in cigarette industry) - example given: High saturated fatty acid consumption can lead to obesitas, depression and cardiovascular disease, obesitas and cardiovascular disease on a high fat ice cream. ( anno 2025 I would be less against saturated fatty acids as such, but more against the calory intake and more concerned with too much omega1,6 linoleic acid in your diet: low grade inflammation, association with Parkinson)).
+French fries may contain carcinogenic acrylamide. (anno 2026 I am more concerned about the acrylamide content of vegetables like sweet potatoes and beets roasted at too high temperatures in the oven, the cook book recipees of 30 minutes 200 degrees Celsius).
+The consumption of red meat without vegetables, anti-oxydants can contribute to colon cancer (anno 2025 attenuated by the incomplete digestion of animal proteins (if you eat meat whilst drinking acidic soft drinks in the duodenum and ileum) or the removal of cancer protective calcium by the phosphoric acid in these soft drinks) A conventional mean is to put warning stickers on products (green: safe, yellow: medium risk; red: for high products) or the “Kies bewust” logo.

 Simple scanning devices for health do already exist (initiated by patient groups).
 Systems can be easily directed to stimulate consumer towards desired behaviour by differential taxation (exists for alcohol, cigarettes, etc., ) or by making use of health or green bonus-points to give award and penalty tickets: a reduction or increase in health insurance premium, environmental taxes.
 Two dimensional barcodes (development in 2003: source Drs.ir.
 M. Nieuwesteeg, Dutch Packaging Centre, Gouda)/discrete labels, radio frequency identification tags (RFID-chiptechnology ) can contain customised quantitative information, such as: